What is the GERD Diet?

 • Nuts

-Food journal.
 Each person’s tolerance for certain foods is different.
 To help pinpoint which foods sit the best with you, try keeping a food journal.
-List the foods eaten at each meal, then note any meal when you’ve had a strong reflux reaction.
-Patterns should be easy to see and often revolve around spicy, greasy or processed foods.
-Some people also have strong reflux reactions to citrus fruits, making oranges, pineapples and grapefruits something they avoid.
+List the foods you eat at each meal or snack, then note when you’ve had a strong reflux reaction.
+This can help you notice the patterns, and you can work with your PCP or gastroenterologist to create a plan that works for you.

-Tips to combat GERD.
-Some lifestyle changes can help keep GERD from being a problem.
+Some lifestyle changes also can help manage GERD.
 These include:

-• Try eating smaller, more frequent meals instead of three large meals each day
+• Eat smaller, more frequent meals instead of three large meals each day.

 Related: